 School of Engineering and Applied Science

 Mary Lou received the Nico Habermann Award in 2006 for outstanding contributions toward increasing the numbers and successes of underrepresented members in the computing research community.
-She will provide technical expertise for the search committee portal project, part of Initiative Four: Recruitment, Search and Selection.
+She will provide technical expertise for the search committee portal project.

 Silvia Salinas Blemker

 Associate Professor, department of Biomedical Engineering in the School of Engineering and Applied Science

 Silvia joined the University of Virginia faculty in January of 2006.
 She obtained her B.S. and M.S. degrees in Biomedical Engineering from Northwestern University and her Ph.D. degree in Mechanical Engineering from Stanford University.
 Before coming to UVa, Dr. Blemker worked at Stanfords National Center for Biomedical Computation, where she was a post-doctoral Research Associate.
 Silvia Blemker is the U.Va.
 CHARGE Liaison to the Internal Advisory Board (IAB), ensuring that CHARGE’s activities are institutionalized at U.Va. so that systematic changes continues after the grant.

 Associate Professor, Politics and Women, Gender & Sexuality in the School of Arts and Sciences

 Denise's research focuses on the production of gender, ethnicity, and race, the struggle of subordinated groups to exercise political power, and their interaction with the state.
 Denise’s current book project, Multiculturalism and Women's Rights: Implementing Competing Rights Policies in Liberal Democracies, investigates why legislation addressing minority group rights and women’s rights in Canada, India, and South Africa rarely advance social justice.

 Associate Professor, department of Astronomy in the School of Engineering and Applied Science